 Safety features are quite impressive.
 The padding is 20mm thick and the enclosure netting is held up very well by the extremely curved poles.
 There really should be no fear of striking a pole with the Telstar Orbit, nor accidentally hitting the springs.
 They call it the “Fiber Glass Rod System” (fairly self-explanatory). <

 The zipper mechanism is used for entry and exit, and we had no issues with it.
 A ladder is included in the price.
 It does the job fine, though it may look a bit flimsy.

 Its 68 springs are 7 inches long, each, which makes for a satisfactory bouncing experience.
 It’s somewhat above average in feel, height and overall springiness.
 This maybe sounds unenthusiastic, but it’s not a bad result at all.
 An average trampoline is still very fun to bounce on – it’s the bottom of the barrel ones that cause issues.
-The mat is high-quality Permatron unit, which should guarantee a longer lifetime and less issues with stitching and durability.
+The mat is a high-quality Permatron unit, which should guarantee a longer lifetime and fewer issues with stitching and durability.